CLAUDE MONET HOUSE AND GARDENS - GIVERNY

 Birth and rebirth of the Giverny gardens

 Claude Monet moved to Giverny on April 29, 1883.
 Seduced by this small, peaceful village of 279 souls, located between Vernon and Gasny, he immediately set about modeling the Clos Normand.
 Ten years later, not without some reluctance on the part of his neighbors worried by these strange aquatic flowers that the painter wanted to plant, Claude Monet had the water garden laid out.
-The artist’s attention to its creation is constant and a team of gardeners is responsible for the daily maintenance.
+The artist paid constant attention to his creations, and a team of gardeners was responsible for their daily upkeep.

-Following the painter’s death in 1926, the gardens of Giverny were maintained by Blanche Hoschedé-Monet, his step-daughter, assisted by the head gardener Lebret until 1947.
+After the painter’s death in 1926, the gardens at Giverny were looked after by his partner’s daughter, Blanche Monet-Hoschedé, with the help of head gardener Lebret, until 1947.
 At this date, the gardens of Giverny were no more than a shadow of themselves, and their condition continues to deteriorate over the years.
-In 1966, the gardens of Giverny became the property of the Académie des Beaux-Arts by bequest following the death of Michel, son of Claude Monet.
+In 1966, the gardens at Giverny became the property of the Académie des Beaux-Arts through a bequest following the death of Claude Monet’s son Michel.

-It was not until 1977, with the appointment of Gérald Van der Kemp, famous heritage curator who worked successfully at the Château de Versailles, that the gardens of Giverny were reborn.
-On the basis of ample documentation consisting of photographs and testimonies, the work begins with the objective of an identical reconstruction which will take 3 years.
+It was not until 1977, with the appointment of Gérald Van der Kemp, the famous heritage curator who had worked successfully at the Château de Versailles, that the gardens of Giverny were reborn.
+On the basis of extensive documentation including photographs and personal accounts, work began on an identical reconstruction that would take 3 years to complete.

-The Claude Monet Foundation was created in 1980 and, on June 1, Claude Monet’s house and gardens welcomed their first visitors.
+The Claude Monet Foundation was created in 1980 and, on 1 June, the gardens and house of Claude Monet welcomed their first visitors.

-Claude Monet’s House and Gardens – Giverny is a property of the Académie des Beaux-Arts.
+The House and Gardens of Claude Monet – Giverny are the property of the Académie des Beaux-Arts.

 The gardens of Giverny are both a vegetal and a pictorial work, immortalized by their illustrious creator until his death in 1926.